Alferd Packer is the wild west's most famous cannibal, who attacked several of his fellow miners during a trip through the Rocky Mountains.

 Six months prior to his arrival at the Los Pinos Indian Agency, Packer and a team of twenty other prospectors left Provo, Utah for Breckenridge, Colo., where the gold was plentiful and the prospecting good.
 On their way, they encountered Chief Ouray, a Native American chief whose tribe was known for showing kindness to the white prospectors who traveled through his lands.

-Ouray warned the prospectors that they should hold off on continuing on their trek until spring, as the winter weather hit the mountains hard, and made traveling through the passes dangerous.
+Ouray warned the prospectors that they should hold off on continuing on their trek until spring, as the winter weather hit the mountains hard and makes traveling through the passes dangerous.
 He even offered up space at his camp for the men to stay until the winter was over.

 A guide offered to take them as far as he could, but he had to turn back once the terrain got too rough for the horses.
-The guide was the last person to see the six men alive and well together.
+The guide was the last person to see the six men alive.

 When asked about his men on that April night after his solo arrival at camp, Alferd Packer claimed they had abandoned him.
-He said that he had gotten his feet wet one night, and frozen, making him slower than the others.
+He said that he had gotten his feet wet one night and had subsequently frozen, making him slower than the others.
 Unwilling to wait for him, he said they left him.

 He also claimed to be broke, offering to sell the rifle he was carrying for a meager $10.
 Some of the other men who had made it to the Agency offered to take Packer up to Saguache, where he could buy supplies after he expressed a desire to return to his home in Pennsylvania.